careylzh/trainingEx/README.md

 Really depends, I find it difficult to characterise the difference of class execution in classes of various sizes.
 Will revisit in time.

+## Raspberry Pi
+Oh RPi is alot more different - less "depth in concepts" and alot more in terms of unpacking physical structure - eg. reading the breadboard structure and seeing which parts of the metal are linked, which are not.
+Instructor exercises alot more "spirit" and waypointing to help the students see for themselves how to use the new component.
+In terms of embedded programming on the RPi, instructors may need to quickly unpack programming concepts without going in depth eg. `while True:` tells the system we want this python program to execute forever unless stopped by user manually.
+This is just one of dozens of intuitions need to conduct an RPi class of various sizes.
+Many parameters involved.
+Will revisit in time.